Chukchi Myths perspective on Special Relativity: Basic notions of special relativity

 An event in special relativity is an abstraction analogous to a point in geometry or a material point in Newtonian mechanics, so it has neither spatial nor temporal extension.
 A collection of events constitute spacetime providing a domain of definition for variables describing particles and fields \cite{Ehlers_2006}.
 These basic concepts of relativity may perhaps appear less vague if we realize that similar concepts can be introduced into Newtonian physics.
 In a Newtonian universe, real, localized physical events occur at a specific place and time.
 So, to uniquely localize these events, we need four numbers $(t,x,y,z)$.
 The set of all such quadruples can be called four-dimensional space-time, the arena where all physical phenomena occur.
 The space-time formulations of Newtonian physics allow us to place the theories of Einstein and Newton on an equal footing, with virtually all the differences between them being due to differences in the structures of their symmetry groups – the Galilean group and the Lorentz group, respectively \cite{Havas_1964,Kuenzle_1972}.

 However, in the Newtonian case, the union of space and time is rather weak and illusory: space-time is a stack of three-dimensional hypersurfaces (spaces) threaded along the axis of absolute time.
 Therefore, we transfer this Newtonian construction of space-time to the special theory of relativity with reservations.
 First, we assume that space and time are no longer weakly bound, and replace space-time with spacetime, with the possible unification of space and time so tight that they may even cease to exist as separate entities \cite{Minkowski_1984}.
 Thus, although we still assume that spacetime is four-dimensional, we do not necessarily require that the four numbers needed to locate points in spacetime have spatiotemporal significance.
 Any coordinates that smoothly and one-to-one map some region of $\mathbb{R}^4$ onto the region of spacetime of interest will do.
 Understanding this fact is especially important in general relativity, whereas in special relativity it is customary to use coordinates with a clearly defined spatiotemporal meaning (but even in special relativity nothing forces us to do this).
-In Einstein's own words, quoted in \cite{Maudlin_2012}, ``Why were another seven years required for the construction of the general theory of relativity?
-The main reason lies in the fact that it is not so easy to free oneself from the idea that coordinates must have an immediate metrical meaning".

 We typically partition spacetime using spatial and temporal coordinates and view the dynamics of particle interactions as unfolding in time, in a series of instants of the temporal coordinate.
-Dirac calls this form of dynamics the instantaneous form and points out that we are not forced to choose it: at least two other forms of relativistic dynamics are possible: the frontal form, where the evolution parameter is not the coordinate time $t$, but the light-cone coordinate $t+z$, and the point form, where the dynamical variables of the particles characterizing the interactions are defined not on hyperplanes $t=\mathrm{const}$, but on three-dimensional hyperboloids in spacetime, with which the world line of each particle intersects only once \cite{Dirac_1949}.
+Dirac calls this form of dynamics the instantaneous form and points out that we are not obliged to choose it, since other forms of relativistic dynamics are also possible \cite{Dirac_1949}.